In 1992 I telephoned Channel 4 to offer them my proposal.

 “I’ve been trying to listen.”
-I gestured at a mire of mixed conversations around the table.
+I gestured into the mire of mixed conversations around the table.
 Someone was talking about nose-to-tail eating and someone was protesting.
 “Are you vegetarian?”

 I shook my head.
 “If people eat less meat, less animals get bred for consumption.
 Nothing goes out to play on the M1.
 Nothing.
-It’s between not existing at all, or a few months in Treblinka, light and fucking sound.
-Consumerboys.
-They need more than a new recipe book.”
+It’s between not existing at all or a few months in Treblinka.
+Light and fucking sound for a bit.
+Consumerboys need more than a new recipe book.”